etsuprun/halefdocs/index.rst

 Creating a Hello World Project
 --------------------------------

-Set up the voice and workflow
+Set up the voice and workflows
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Every OpenVXML project consists of two components:

 - The *Voice*, which stores all your audio files
-- The *Workflow*, a visual representation of the voice application you want to design.
+- The *Workflows*, a visual representation of the voice application you want to design.

 First, let's create a new voice project: *File* → *New* → *Project* → *Voice Tool Wizards* → *Voice*